-We acquire around 22% of fruit used in the preparations in the form of fresh fruit from contract growers.
-These are then washed, cleaned, chopped and frozen at our own primary processing plants in Argentina, Fiji, Mexico, Morocco, Poland, Serbia and Ukraine for them then to be processed into fruit preparations.
+We acquire around 20% of fruit used in the preparations in the form of fresh fruit from contract growers.
+These are then washed, cleaned, chopped and frozen at our own primary processing plants in Mexico, Morocco, Poland and the Ukraine for them then to be processed into fruit preparations.

-In the course of sourcing from contract growers, we work closely together with our fruit suppliers, for example in Mexico and Fiji, in qualification and certification projects.
+In the course of sourcing from contract growers, we work closely together with our fruit suppliers, for example in Mexico in qualification and certification projects.

 Supplying ourselves with renewable energyAt a number of our plants, we met some of our energy needs from biogas produced on site.

 Continuously improving our specific energy consumptionWe have set ourselves specific targets in the Fruit segment.
 By 2025|26, the fruit preparation plants (exlcuding primary processing facilities) want to reduced their total energy consumption by 5 % to 1.95 GJ/ tonne of product output.
 We are currently working on the development of science-based targets.